The Steppe Foundation: Economic and Social Authority

 Religious Tolerance and Patronage

 Mongol royal women were often the primary patrons of religion.
 Sorghaghtani Beki, a Nestorian Christian, gave generously to Christian institutions but also funded Buddhist temples, Muslim madrassas, and Taoist monasteries.
 This policy of religious tolerance, heavily promoted by powerful women, was a deliberate strategy to stabilize the empire.
 Her daughter-in-law, Doquz Khatun, the wife of Hulagu Khan, was given the title "Lady of the World."
 She protected Christians during the sack of Baghdad in 1258, saving thousands.
+She also funded the construction of a Christian church in the Ilkhanid capital.
 The influence of these women ensured that no single religion dominated the Mongol court, fostering an environment of intellectual and spiritual exchange that would eventually lead to the Renaissance in Europe.
+Women also financed astronomical observatories and the translation of scientific works, acting as patrons of knowledge.

 Marriage as a Political and Colonial Tool

 Genghis Khan used his daughters as governors and colonial agents.
 Women like Alakhai Bekhi were married to the kings of conquered territories, but they did not simply become passive wives.
 They were endowed with their own guards, courts, and political authority.
 They ruled alongside or on behalf of their husbands, effectively governing vast swathes of the empire on Genghis's behalf.
+For instance, Alakhai Bekhi was sent to rule the Ongut Kingdom in what is now Inner Mongolia, and she managed its affairs for decades.
+Another daughter, Checheyigen, was married to the Oirat leader and played a key role in integrating the Oirat tribes.
 This practice of using daughters as political anchors, known as the "Golden Family" network, was incredibly effective.
 These women were far more than diplomats; they were the empresses of vassal states, ensuring loyalty through blood ties.
 Their influence was instrumental in creating the Pax Mongolica, a period of unprecedented peace and stability across Asia that allowed the Silk Road to flourish as never before.
+Women also managed the trade caravans that crossed the empire, negotiating deals and setting tariffs.

 Legacy and Modern Reassessment

-Modern historians, however, are reclaiming this lost history.
+Modern historians are now reclaiming this lost history.
 Scholars like Jack Weatherford, in his groundbreaking work The Secret History of the Mongol Queens, have argued that the Mongol Empire was as much shaped by its women as by its men.
 The empire's rise was made possible by the legal and economic independence of women.
 Its golden age of stability and cultural exchange was funded and protected by powerful empresses.
 Its survival during succession crises depended on the political acumen of regents.
+The gradual erosion of these freedoms in the successor states—as the Mongols adopted Chinese, Persian, and Islamic customs—only underscores how exceptional the early empire was.